plutopulp/rheo/docs/ARCHITECTURE.md

 - Entry point for the library
 - Orchestrates high-level download operations
 - Initialises HTTP client
-- Wires queue events to tracker (owns this wiring)
+- Creates and owns all event wiring (queue and worker events to tracker)
 - Delegates worker lifecycle to `WorkerPool`
 - Context manager for resource cleanup